Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: Introduction

-\dropcap{Z}onal jets are expected to form on fast-rotating giant planets, and their existence on Jupiter, Saturn, Uranus and Neptune has been captured by various missions during flybys \cite{limaye1986jupiter,sromovsky1993dynamics,sanchez2000saturn,garcia2001study,garcia2011saturn,sromovsky2015high,tollefson2017changes,sanchez2019zonal}.
+Zonal jets are expected to form on rapidly rotating giant planets, and their existence on Jupiter, Saturn, Uranus and Neptune has been captured by various missions during flybys, orbiters, and space based telescopes \citep{limaye1986jupiter,sromovsky1993dynamics,sanchez2000saturn,garcia2001study,garcia2011saturn,sromovsky2015high,tollefson2017changes,sanchez2019zonal}.
 It is revealed that the jet profiles of these planets fall into two distinct categories.
 Jupiter and Saturn exhibit multiple jets in each hemisphere, with particularly strong prograde jets near the equator (hereafter, JS-type jet, Fig.~\ref{fig:u-observation}a).
 In contrast, Uranus and Neptune have only one jet in each hemisphere, and their equatorial jets are retrograde (hereafter, UN-type jet, Fig.~\ref{fig:u-observation}b).
 The differences in the four giant planets' jet characteristics clearly pose an intriguing puzzle about jet formation mechanisms, and addressing this puzzle may offer us an opportunity to infer the interior properties of these planets.